-One of the most common reasons reported by smokers to smoke is stress.
-Nicotine from cigarettes can relieve some of your stress, but relying on nicotine to deal with stress results in increased smoking related harm in stressful conditions.
+One of the most common reported reasons for smoking is stress.
+Nicotine from cigarettes can relieve some feelings of tension, but relying on nicotine to deal with stress results in increased smoking-related harm in stressful conditions.
 Remember, smoking exposes your body to 4,000 or more chemicals that can cause severe illnesses.
 Nicotine is one of the chemicals that may be less harmful than others but keeps you strongly addicted to the cigarette.
-Once you stop smoking, you become more aware of stress and longer you go without smoking, you get better at handling stress.
+Once you stop smoking, you become more aware of stress and the longer you go without smoking, you get better at handling stress.
 You can also try some stress reduction and relaxation techniques to help you overcome stress.

 - Identify the known causes of stress in your life.